hoopsplaybook.ca

 3 blast cuts then backcuts, a dynamic backcut, creating a triple gap.

 5 does not delay filling the top, 2 had a double gap to attack, don't stall the ball.
-Does a teammate need help or space?
+Does a teammate with the ball need help or space?

 NSW open-post motion - cutting on the back of a cutter is effective.